“Penn AC Gold changed my life… Go there to become a rower, to learn how to row and live well.” Ben Chuter, Penn AC Gold 2010

 |Start Date*||End Date|

-Final regatta will be the US Rowing Club Nationals in Bethel, OH (near Cincinnati).
+Final regatta will be the US Rowing Club Nationals on the Cooper River in Camden, NJ.

 Program Details – Coaches

-Penn AC Gold is a competitive and intensive summer rowing program for high school athletes operating out of Penn AC Boat Club in Philadelphia, PA.
+Penn AC Gold is a competitive and intensive summer rowing program for high school athletes operating out of Penn AC Rowing Association in Philadelphia, PA.
 Penn AC Gold educates and prepares athletes to handle all aspects of rowing necessary for top-level competition:

 - Strength and Conditioning